Defending Yourself in Court

 Call Us Today to Schedule a Free Case Evaluation with a Defense Lawyer

 While it may be your right to defend yourself against criminal charges, it is rarely in your best interest.
-Attorney Brett Pritchard at The Law Office of Brett H. Pritchard in Killeen, Texas, is a formidable Killeen criminal attorney who has the experience, knowledge, and dedication to skillfully fight for your case’s most positive outcome.
-Mr. Pritchard is here to help, so please do not hesitate to contact us or call us at (254) 220-4225 for more information today.
+Attorney Brett Pritchard at the Law Office of Brett H. Pritchard in Killeen, Texas, is a formidable Killeen criminal attorney who has the experience, knowledge, and dedication to skillfully fight for your case’s most positive outcome.
+Mr. Pritchard is here to help, so please do not hesitate to contact us online or call us at (254) 781-4222 for more information today.

 Categories: